logzio/logz-docs/_source/logzio_collections/_security-sources/pfsense.md

   - endpoint-security
 order: 1380
 ---
 [pfSense](https://www.pfsense.org/) is an open source firewall solution.
-This topic describes how to configure pfSense to send system logs from pfSense to Logz.io via Filebeat running on a dedicated server.
+This topic describes how to configure pfSense to send system logs to Logz.io via Filebeat running on a dedicated server.

 **Before you begin, you'll need**: